FlZtz/Hybrid_Elusive_Case_Repair_Method/README.md

    ```bash
    python scripts/lstm_repair.py
    ```
    **Hint**: Ensure your run configuration is set to the folder where the `scripts/lstm_repair.py` file is located.
    This script is a dummy implementation of the LSTM repair method which needs to be replaced with a real implementation.

 2. Execute the `scripts/quality_metrics.py` script to evaluate the performance of the trained model.
    ```bash
    python scripts/quality_metrics.py
    ```
    **Hint**: Ensure your run configuration is set to the folder where the `scripts/quality_metrics.py` file is located.
+   Before running the script, make sure that relevant files are available in the corresponding directories.
+Also, ensure that the event logs are in CSV format and include a column named `Ground Truth Case ID` containing the correct case IDs for each event.

 3. Analyse the evaluation results and make any necessary adjustments to improve the model's performance.